 April: The warm days during April and the rhododendron blooming through the trail makes April month one of the best time for Everest Base Camp trek.
 During late April you may come across mountaineers who are preparing for the Everest summit.

 May: During early May trekking to Everest Base Camp trek is possible but just before the monsoon arrives.
-Mid to Late May may posses the threat of rainfall which may not be amicable time to trek.
+Mid to Late May may posses the threat of rainfall which may not be an amicable time to trek.

 Book in Spring?